 What is a lead magnet?

 A lead magnet is what I like to call an opt-in “ethical bribe”—something that’s going to help you to build trust, gain authority, and win new customers.
-Direct response marketing typically uses a lead magnet as a great way to compel prospects to connect with you.

 Think of it as a nice, light helium-filled balloon.
 Give it a tap, and it just launches into space.